26 Mar Everything You Need to Know About 4K Photography

 I currently shoot video in 4K at my office using the Panasonic GH4 and the quality is undeniable.
 It’s so crisp, so life-like.
 But up till now, obtaining photo from 4K video has involved running it through video editing software then exporting a still, which is a bit messy when you just want a quick photo.

-But recently Panasonic sent me a TZ100 camera to try out, which has a special 4K photo mode, enabling me to extract a 4K still directly within the camera.
+But recently Panasonic sent me a TZ100 camera (ZS100 in the US) to try out, which has a special 4K photo mode, enabling me to extract a 4K still directly within the camera.
 After a few weeks of testing, here’s everything you need to know about 4K photo.

 What is 4K Photography exactly?